edwardmcleodjones/theia-fdc3/NOTES.md

 You may need to use `npm install --force` if you run into dependency resolution issues.

+Note that if using npm you'll also need to run `yarn` in the root folder to update the lockfile.

 - Add it as a dependency to the Browser and/or Electron app's `package.json` files, e.g. in `applications/browser/package.json`:

 ```json